Single-Use Plastic Pledge Creates Butterfly Effect

 Sky has collaborated with its office and print supplies partner Commercial Group to eradicate single-use plastic wraps for paper used in printers and photocopiers.
 The move has caused a ripple-effect that will eradicate almost 1million plastic wraps from the supply chain per year.

 The Commercial Office Supplies team worked quickly to alleviate this pain point for Sky.
-It turned the situation around by approaching its paper merchant to negotiate use of an alternative paper wrap for FSC-certified paper.
+It turned the situation around by approaching its paper merchant to negotiate use of an alternative paper wrap for the paper.

 Commercial Group has since briefed its paper merchant to use paper wrapping on all sustainably sourced A3 and A4 paper that it supplies to clients across the UK.
 This equates to around 960,326 reams per year.
 That’s nearly 1million single-use plastic wraps per year that have been eradicated thanks to a collaborative approach between Sky and Commercial Office Supplies.